 procedures for dealing with variations and incidents.

-You must not start any demolition, site clearance or building work, and you must not take any equipment, machinery or materials for the development onto the site, until we have approved what you have sent us.
-You must then adhere to the approved supervision schedule.
+The development shall be carried out in accordance with the details approved.

-You must produce written site supervision reports after each site monitoring visit, demonstrating that you have carried out the supervision and that the tree protection is being provided in accordance with the scheme approved pursuant to condition 7.
+Written site supervision reports shall be produced after each site supervision or monitoring visit, demonstrating that the supervision has been carried out and that the tree protection is being provided in accordance with the scheme approved pursuant to condition 7.
 If any damage to trees, root protection areas or other breaches of tree protection measures occur then details of the incident and any mitigation/amelioration must be included.
-You must send copies of each written site supervision record to us within five working days of the site visit.
+Copies of each written site supervision record must be sent to the City Council within five working days of the site visit.

 Reason: To protect the trees and the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area.
-This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of City Council’s Unitary Development Plan adopted in January 2007.

-Pre Commencement Condition You must apply to us for approval of details of the depth, profile and specification of the substrate intended to be built up over the development, and how this will connect with the existing soils within Victoria Tower Garden.
-You must not take any equipment, machinery or materials for the development onto the site, until we have approved in writing what you have sent us.
-You must then carry out the work according to the approved details.
+The details of the depth, profile and specification of the substrate intended to be built up over the development, and how this will connect with the existing soils within Victoria Tower Gardens, including provisions for the maintenance of moisture percolation and aeration to the trees’ root systems, shall be submitted to, and approved, by, Westminster City Council in advance of taking any equipment, machinery or materials for the development onto the site.
+The development shall be carried out in accordance with the details approved.

 Reason: To protect the trees and the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area.
-This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in S25, S28 and S38 of Westminster's City Plan (November 2016) and ENV 16, ENV 17, DES 1 (A) and paras 10.108 to 10.128 of City Council’s Unitary Development Plan adopted in January 2007.

-You must provide each long term cycle parking space shown on the approved drawings prior to occupation.
-Thereafter the cycle spaces must be retained and the space used for no other purpose without the prior written consent of the local planning authority.
+The development shall not be occupied until each long term cycle parking space shown on the approved drawings has been provided.
+Thereafter the cycle spaces must be retained and the spaces used for no other purpose without the prior written consent of the local planning authority.

 Reason: To provide cycle parking spaces for people using the development as set out in Policy 6.9 (Table 6.3) of the London Plan 2016.

-You must not occupy the development until the 33 short term cycle parking spaces have been provided.

-Reason: To provide cycle parking spaces for people using the development as set out in Policy 6.9 (Table 6.3) of the London Plan 2016

-No waste should be left or stored on the public highway.
+No waste shall be left or stored on the public highway.

-Reason: To avoid blocking the surrounding streets and to protect the environment of people in neighbouring properties as set out in S42 of Westminster's City Plan (November 2016) and TRANS 20 and TRANS 21 of our Unitary Development Plan that we adopted in January 2007.
+Reason: To avoid blocking the surrounding streets and to protect the environment of people in neighbouring properties as set out in S42 of Westminster's City Plan (November 2016) and TRANS 20 and TRANS 21 of City Council’s Unitary Development Plan adopted in January 2007.

-Notwithstanding the information provided, you must apply to us for approval of a Servicing Management Plan.
-You must not occupy the development we have approved what you have sent us.
-Thereafter you must manage the development in accordance with the details approved.
+Notwithstanding the information provided, details of a Servicing Management Plan shall be submitted to, and approved by, Westminster City Council in advance of the occupation of the development.
+The development shall be carried out in accordance with the details approved.